-The Director for Professional and Careers Development strategically leads professional development.
+The Director for Professional and Career Development strategically leads professional development.
 All academies have a ring-fenced staff development budget to invest in their employees - we are seeking to maximise the effective use of this by investing in programmes across our family of schools.
-The last year has concentrated on online training due to Covid-19 restrictions and a more holistic training approach will return in 2021-2022.